Exhibition: Pathways

 (Fri 15 May-Sun 21 Jun)

-Should your path lead you to the Scottish Storytelling Centre, artist Sylvia Troon invited you to step into Pathways - an exhibition of paintings accompanied by poems, exploring the journeys we all take.
+Should your path lead you to the Scottish Storytelling Centre, artist Sylvia Troon invites you to step into Pathways - an exhibition of paintings accompanied by poems, exploring the journeys we all take.

 ~~~~~

 Painter and illustrator Sylvia Troon lives in The Gauldry, in North Fife, where coast and landscape offer endless inspiration to a path-wanderer like her.
-She studied Drawing and Painting at Edinburgh College of Art and has subsequently enjoyed a varied career including teaching, puppetry and storytelling.
+She studied Drawing and Painting at Edinburgh College of Art and has subsequently enjoyed a varied career including teaching, puppetry, illustration and storytelling.

 The exhibition is free and non-ticketed.
 The exhibition space is sometimes used for private events so you may wish to call ahead to ensure it will be accessible for your visit.
 You can contact Reception on 0131 556 9579.